Causes, Symptoms and Worker Safety

 According to the Occupational Safety and Health Administration (OSHA), industrial hygienists or other environmental health and safety professionals should be brought in to help workers if the moldy space is more than 30 square feet.
 In all cases, it’s important to follow professional safety guidelines when cleaning up and working near any black mold on a job site.

 Although there are ways for homeowners to prevent black mold, many workers who are exposed are not able to do anything beforehand; they often walk into a building or maintenance situation where it’s already present.
-This is the case when construction workers are on a job, contactors are surveying a site or manufacturers are in a facility.
+This is the case when construction workers are on a job, contractors are surveying a site or manufacturers are in a facility.
 Those helping with mold remediation in any work environment should take safety precautions to limit potential black mold symptoms.

 Any time you are working in an environment near black mold, wear personal protective equipment (PPE), including a respirator mask, gloves and goggles.
 The respirator helps reduce airborne exposure and prevent you from breathing in mold spores.
 OSHA requires fit testing for respirators worn on the job to ensure they are effective.
 It’s also recommended to cover the rest of your body to avoid allergic skin reactions, rashes or other black mold symptoms.